psychopy/psychopy-eyetracker-tobii/README.md

 # psychopy-eyetracker-tobii
-Extension for PsychoPy which adds support for Tobii eyetrackers
+Extension for PsychoPy which adds support for Tobii eyetrackers (via ioHub)